openfisca/openfisca-doc/openfisca-web-api/input-output-data.md

 # Input and output data

-## values by period
+## Values by period

-The value of a variable is always expressed in function of a definition period.
+The value of a variable always exists in a specific period.

 Example: `{salaire_de_base: {"2015-01": 5000}}`